-A new kind of vending machine came to Carolina this week, dispensing free short stories written by UNC-Chapel Hill students, faculty and staff.
+Arts Everywhere is bringing literature to every corner of Chapel Hill with it’s unique vending machine that dispenses free short stories written by UNC-Chapel Hill students, faculty and staff.

-The literary vending machines print a blend of original, classic and contemporary works of literature at eight locations throughout campus and in Chapel Hill, including the Carolina Union, Adams School of Dentistry and the Chapel Hill Public Library, to encourage people to engage with the literary arts.
+The literary vending machines print a blend of original, classic and contemporary works of literature at eight locations throughout campus and in Chapel Hill, including the Carolina Union, Adams School of Dentistry, Ram’s Head and Greenlaw Hall, to encourage people to engage with the literary arts.
+The machines have recently been updated to be contactless for safety during the COVID-19 pandemic.

 The installation is a collaboration between Arts Everywhere, UNC Press, the College of Arts & Sciences’ Department of English and Comparative Literature, and publishing company Short Edition.